Alekhine's Gun (video game): Gameplay

-Alekhine's Gun is a third-person stealth game.
-The title comes from a chess formation named after former World Chess Champion Alexander Alekhine.

 The protagonist is Semyon Strogov, designated as Agent "Alekhine", a KGB agent recruited by the CIA.
 The game takes place primarily during the 1960s era of the Cold War, with flashback missions set in World War II.
 The game features eleven missions which are set in Austria, Cuba, Florida, Germany, New York City, Norway, Sweden, Switzerland, and Texas.
 Each mission is described as being non-linear in design, featuring multiple ways of completing tasks.
 The plot features around historical events such as the Bay of Pigs Invasion and the assassination of U.S. President John F. Kennedy.
 The game allows players to choose between straightforward shootouts or more subtle stealth-orientated gameplay with the use of items such as poison and garrotes and by staging "accidents" as distractions or means of eliminating targets.
 Each mission can be replayed differently to improve the player's performance.
 At the end of each level the player receives a different ranking depending on their style of play such as "Maniac" or "Ghost".
 They are also graded on "Noise", "Violence", "Accuracy" and "Professionalism".
 In addition, points are awarded which can be used to buy or upgrade weapons and equipment.